JustinSoflin/IT-Support-Recon-Simulation/README.md

 # Threat Hunting Lab: “IT Support” Recon Simulation

+## Scenario

+What appeared to be a routine support request was actually system recon: probing, collecting information, and leaving persistence mechanisms behind.
+Then, right as the activity became suspicious, a conveniently placed “explanation” file appeared.
+This wasn’t support work — it was misdirection.

+---

 ## Executive Summary

 What looked like routine IT support on the intern workstation gab-intern-vm was actually a series of suspicious activities.
 Instead of simply helping, the session involved probing the system, collecting information, testing network access, and setting up ways to maintain access.